Mahmud-Kandawala/Python-Kivy-Calculator-App/README.md

 The **Python-Kivy-Calculator** is a cross-platform mobile application developed using Python and the Kivy framework.
 This project demonstrates the creation of a basic yet functional calculator app, capable of running on both Android and iOS devices.
 The primary objective is to highlight the flexibility and power of Python in mobile app development and provide users with a seamless and efficient experience by converting the Python script into an executable (EXE) file.

+## Motivation

+The motivation behind this project is to explore the capabilities of Python in the realm of mobile app development.
+By creating a calculator app, we aim to showcase the ease with which Python, combined with the Kivy framework, can be used to develop cross-platform applications.
+This project also serves as a learning opportunity to understand the intricacies of mobile app development and deployment on different platforms.

+## Purpose

+The purpose of this project is to provide a simple, yet functional calculator app that demonstrates core arithmetic operations.
+It is designed to offer an intuitive user interface and smooth performance, making it an ideal example for those looking to understand mobile app development using Python.

 ## Features

 - **Cross-Platform Compatibility**: Fully functional on both Android and iOS devices.